 We hold worldwide rights to RPT193 and have submitted patent applications with respect to RPT193 that, if issued, would be scheduled to expire in 2039 (not including any applicable extensions, if approved).
+We own a granted US patent covering the composition of matter of RPT193.

-Background-Th2 Cells and Allergic Disease
+Background-Th2 Cells and Inflammatory Disease

-Th2 cells express high levels of CCR4 and are clinically validated drivers of allergic diseases along the atopic march, which includes AD, asthma, chronic urticaria, allergic conjunctivitis, rhinosinusitis and eosinophilic esophagitis.
+Th2 cells express high levels of CCR4 and are clinically validated drivers of inflammatory diseases along the atopic march, which include AD, asthma, chronic urticaria, allergic conjunctivitis, rhinosinusitis and eosinophilic esophagitis.
 When a pathogen comes into contact with the skin or mucosal lining of the nose or lungs, an immune response is triggered.
 It is believed that innate immune cells and antibodies that recognize the pathogen initiate a release of inflammatory cytokines, leading to the recruitment of other immune system components, including Th2 cells.
 Th2 cells secrete inflammatory cytokines, such as interleukin 4 ("IL-4"), interleukin 5 ("IL-5") and interleukin 13 ("IL-13").
 While this Th2 response may be highly effective against foreign pathogens, particularly parasites, sometimes the body overreacts to benign substances in this way, resulting in a significant and presumably unnecessary influx of Th2 cells, leading to conditions along the atopic march.

-RPT193 Acts on a Well-Validated Pathway in AD and Asthma
+RPT193 Acts on a Well-Validated Th2 Pathway in AD and Asthma

 At a cellular and molecular level, the Th2 response is initiated and sustained when Th2 cells are recruited to the site of inflammation by the binding of CCL17 and CCL22 to CCR4.
-Patients suffering from AD and other allergic diseases have significantly elevated levels of both CCL17 and CCL22, suggesting that inhibiting the ability of these chemokines to bind to CCR4 may prevent migration of Th2 cells into these inflamed sites, thus reducing inflammation.
+Patients suffering from AD and other inflammatory diseases have significantly elevated levels of both CCL17 and CCL22, suggesting that inhibiting the ability of these chemokines to bind to CCR4 may prevent migration of Th2 cells into these inflamed sites, thus reducing inflammation.